The contribution of binary star formation via core-fragmentation on protostellar multiplicity: Comparison with observations

 To further refine which simulation is best for comparison, we calculate which simulation produces a similar number of sink particles with luminosities that would be observable by the observations of \citet{tobin_vla_2016}.

 The bimodal distribution found by \citet{tobin_vla_2016} is only prominent in Class 0 and I objects, and it is not seen in Class II objects.
 Therefore, for this comparison, we aim to target sink particles that would be classified as Class 0/I. Accretion in protostars is generally higher in the early protostellar stages than in the later stages, so an accretion limit of $10^{-7}\,\mathrm{M}_\odot\,\mathrm{yr}^{-1}$ is applied to select sinks that are likely to be in the Class0/I stages.
-Observationally, Class I objects have observed accretion rates from $\sim$10$^{-9}$ to $10^{-6}\,\mathrm{M}_\odot\,\mathrm{yr}^{-1}$, however Class II are not observed to have accretion rates above $10^{-7}\,\mathrm{M}_\odot\,\mathrm{yr}^{-1}$ \citep{fiorellino_KMOS_2021}.
-With the selected accretion limit we may miss some Class I objects with lot accretion rate, but avoid selecting Class II objects.
+Observationally, Class I objects have observed accretion rates from $\sim$10$^{-9}$ to $10^{-6}\,\mathrm{M}_\odot\,\mathrm{yr}^{-1}$, however, Class II are not observed to have accretion rates above $10^{-7}\,\mathrm{M}_\odot\,\mathrm{yr}^{-1}$ \citep{fiorellino_KMOS_2021}.
+With the selected accretion limit we may miss some Class I objects with a low accretion rate, but avoid selecting Class II objects.

 The number of Class 0/I objects observed by \citet{tobin_vla_2016} was $92$ stars, with luminosities between $0.1$ and $55\,\mathrm{L}_\odot$.
 In \citet{tobin_vlaalma_2022}, the upper limit of the Perseus observations is stated to be approximated $120\,\mathrm{L}_\odot$.
-In order to find the best simulation for comparison with these observations, we calculated the number of sink particles in a simulation that would be observable based on both the highest luminosity object ($55\,\mathrm{L}_\odot$), and the theoretical maximum luminosity ($120\,\mathrm{L}_\odot$).
+To find the best simulation for comparison with these observations, we calculated the number of sink particles in a simulation that would be observable.
+We used a lower luminosity limit of $0.1\,\mathrm{L}_\odot$ and upper limits of both the highest luminosity object ($55\,\mathrm{L}_\odot$) and the theoretical maximum luminosity ($120\,\mathrm{L}_\odot$).
 We assume that the luminosity is dominated by the accretion luminosity.
 To calculate the accretion luminosity we use:

 where $\dot M$ is the mass accretion rate for the sink particle, $R_\star$ is the radius of the protostar, and $f_{acc}$ is the fraction of potential energy from accretion that is converted into radiation.
-For these calculations we take $R_\star=2\mathrm{R}_\odot$ for all protostars and $f_{acc}=0.5$ (1.e.
+For these calculations, we take $R_\star=2\mathrm{R}_\odot$ for all protostars and $f_{acc}=0.5$ (1.e.
 50\% of potential energy is converted to radiation).